reynaphan/reynaphan/README.md

 Hi folks 👋

-I'm a 1st year student at UCI.
+I'm a 1️⃣st year student at UCI 🏫.

 <!---
 reynaphan/reynaphan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.